Edible Seaweed

 Rhodophyta / Red Algae

-A very common type of seaweed which inhabits most of the world, particularly temperate zones and can be found all around the coast of Britain.
-There are currently over 7000 recognised types of red algae and it also happens to be one of the more interesting types.
-At a glance the plant look quite basic, but if you look really close you will see its made up of countless tiny hollow tubes.
+A very common type of seaweed which inhabits most of the world, particularly temperate zones, and can be found all around the coast of Britain.
+There are currently over 7000 recognized types of red algae and it also happens to be one of the more interesting types.
+At a glance, the plant looks quite basic, but if you look really close you will see it’s made up of countless tiny hollow tubes.

 Cooking

 Don’t, just don’t.
-This plant is edible and doesn’t contain any traces of poison or toxins, however it does contain a large amount of a certain type of carbohydrate that the body cant digest, which means you’ll basically have grit moving through your digestive system if you eat this.
-It isn’t known as one of the types of seaweed to eat and have never been popular on any ancients peoples diets.
-The only use i could find for this plant was that it used to be dried and ground into a power and consumed to treat tape worms, presumably getting rid of them by filling them with grit and grinding them out.
+This plant is edible and doesn’t contain any traces of poison or toxins, however, it does contain a large amount of a certain type of carbohydrate that the body can’t digest, which means you’ll basically have grit moving through your digestive system if you eat this.
+It isn’t known as one of the types of seaweed to eat and has never been popular in any ancient people’s diets.
+The only use I could find for this plant was that it used to be dried and ground into a powder and consumed to treat tapeworms, presumably getting rid of them by filling them with grit and grinding them out.